 If those questions don’t spark any ideas for you, browse through this list of words I shared in another post and see if any of them resonate.

 My clients and I define their brand values before we embark on a design project together.
 I assist where I am needed, and the process itself often helps businesses to get clear on their goals.
-Send me an email-- I’d love to hear your core brand values or work with you to develop your branding.
+Get in touch-- I’d love to hear your core brand values or work with you to develop your branding.